ReproNim/module-reproducible-basics/_episodes/02-vcs.md

 integrated data monitoring, management, and distribution environment.
-As data distribution capitalizing on a number of "data crawlers" for existing data portals, it provides unified access to over 50TB of data from various initiatives (such as CRCNS, OpenfMRI, etc.).
+As data distribution capitalizing on a number of "data crawlers" for existing data portals, it provides unified access to over 240TB of data from various initiatives (such as CRCNS, OpenNeuro, etc.).

 > ## External teaching materials
 > - [The DataLad Handbook](https://handbook.datalad.org) is a code-along crash-course